erwindeg/erwindeg.github.io/content/why-use-kotlin-instead-of-java.md

 		println(total(2,2)) //prints 4
 	}

-	fun calculateTotal(x: Int, y: Int) = x + y //Example of an inline function, where the curly braces, return type and return statement can be ommitted.
+	fun calculateTotal(x: Int, y: Int) = x + y //Example of an inline function,
+											   //where the curly braces, return type and return statement can be ommitted.
 ```

 ## Null safety